Weekend recharge. The faucet battery will be recharged automatically soon

 There are wallets that allow you to manage different cryptocurrencies, and others that can only be used to manage a single cryptocurrency.

 The cryptocurrencies have two networks to operate: testnet and mainnet.
+This is the first lesson to learn.

 The mainnet is the main network where cryptocurrencies that have economic value are transferred.
 You can buy or sell cryptocurrency in exchanges.